chrisichris/ybuilder/README.markdown

 What's going on here?

-When from the command-line the `ybuilder.jar` is executed it looks for the `project.yeti` file (the build-script), adds the yeti.jar, ant.jar to the classpath and executes build-script.
+When the `ybuilder.jar` is executed it the yeti.jar, ant.jar and ant-maven.jar
+to the classpath and executes build-script `project.yeti`.

 The build-script first creates a `config` structure.
-This config structure is than used to create the target with the `target` function.
+This config structure is used to register the target using the `target` function.

-The target function is than used to register in the config-structure a new target `hello:world` which prints "Hello World!" when it is excuted.
+The target function is than used create the `hello:world` target and register it in the config structure.
+The `hello:world` target prints "Hello World!" when it is excuted.
-. takes the config structure, a group name, the target's name within the group, a list of options (ie dependencies, description etc), and than a function which gets executed when the target is executed.

-The `config` now contains the target.
-At the end of the build-script the `config`, which contains now the `hello:world` is given to the `run` function.
+The `config` structure now contains the target.
+As a last step the the `config` structure is given to the `run` function.

-The `run` function reads from the command-line-args the name of the target to execute (`hello:world`) and than looks up the target by name in the `config` and than executes it.
+The `run` function reads from the command-line-args the name of the target to execute (`hello:world`), looks up the target by name in the `config` and finally executes it.

 That's it.